Weird Laws in PA

 - Pittsburgh’s strange ordinances: An on-the-books law in Pittsburgh states it’s illegal to bring a donkey or mule on a trolley, which is unlikely to be an issue these days.
 Most Pittsburgh residents don’t own mules or donkeys, and those who do probably aren’t going to bring them onto the Pittsburgh Light Rail system anytime soon.

-Should you actually worry about these laws being enforced?
+Should you worry about these laws being enforced?
 Probably not.
 You aren’t about to get arrested for putting pretzels in a bag in Philly.

 Still need clarity on local laws?
 Our legal team can help.